cyber-Ahn/tgn_discord_bot/README.md

 # tgn_discord_bot
-Bot for Discord with some commands,chat filter, chat AI and music-bot with playlist for each user in the Server
+Bot for Discord with some commands,chat filter, chat AI and music-bot(youtube/soundcloud) with playlist for each user in the Server

+spotify comning soon!!

 Instalation and start: